Whether you’re already a cider fan, or you’re asking yourself right now: ‘What is Cider?’. This guide is for you!

 Instead of apples, pears are also used for some ciders.
 This is personally my favorite!
 In this case, you’re actually talking about ‘Perenwijn‘ (Netherlands), a ‘Perry‘ (UK) or a ‘Poiré‘ (France).

-There are also various ciders available with other fruits, such as berries, elderflower, lime or passion fruit.
+There are also various types of ciders available with other fruits, such as berries, elderflower, lime or passion fruit.
 This is not for everyone though, because they can be pretty sweet.

 How do you Combine Cider with Food?